retrocomputacion/retrobbs/readme.md

  - Fixed playlength of NTSC .sid files.
  - Slideshow doesn't wait for RETURN when there's an unsupported file present in the sequence.
  - Fixed high CPU usage when streaming local audio files
+ - Improved Wikipedia article parsing
+ - FILES function will show file extensions if no file extension parameter is given

 ---
 # 1.2 The *Turbo56K* protocol